Halvorte/ideal-lamp-row/README.md

 This application is a tic tac toe app using a custom API provided by the teacher.
 The application communicates with the API.
 You can create multiplayer games and join multiplayer games.
 When a new game is created it does a post request to the api which returns a game with a gameId.
 When you join a game with a gameId, it does a another post request and gets the game in return.
 The games poll every 5 seconds to get updates and check if the other player in the game has don their turn.
 When a player puts a piece down, it does another post request and updates the game state.
 When a player gets three in a row it says player <name> won.

 Faults with the app/ to improve:
 - It is not possible to create a game, press the back button and join another.
 It will crash after some time.
-If you wa
+If you want to create a game and then join it you need to create it, stop the virtual device, and join a game using that gameId.
 - Need to implement point system for when a player gets tree in a row.
 - No win conditions.
 Need to make it says to restart if no one won the game.
 - stability and ui